 Error handling is essential for dealing with unexpected conditions that could disrupt the test.
 Implement logic that handles errors, retries failed steps, or logs issues without stopping the entire test.

-For instance, if a script encounters a network delay or unexpected response, it should be able to wait, retry, or log the error rather than terminating prematurely.
-Adding robust error-handling routines makes scripts resilient, so they can keep running and provide data even when faced with minor interruptions.
+For instance, if a script encounters a network delay, unexpected response, or temporary third-party service issue, it should be able to wait, retry, or log the error rather than terminating prematurely.
+Adding strong error-handling routines makes scripts more resilient, so they can keep running and provide useful data even when faced with minor interruptions.

 7. Leverage Data-Driven Testing

 Data-driven testing involves feeding multiple datasets into a single script to simulate different user interactions.
-Instead of creating separate scripts for each scenario (such as different user roles or product selections), a data-driven approach allows one script to cover various cases.
+Instead of creating separate scripts for each scenario, such as different user roles, product selections, or search terms, a data-driven approach allows one script to cover various cases.

-For example, if you want to test how different user types (admin, regular user, guest) perform specific tasks, you can feed a data file into your script with these roles and let the script handle the variation.
+For example, if you want to test how different user types, such as admins, regular users, and guests, perform specific tasks, you can feed a data file into your script with these roles and let the script handle the variation.
 This method enhances test coverage while reducing script complexity.

 8. Use Realistic Test Data

-Testing with unrealistic or static data can lead to misleading results, as the application may behave differently with real-world data inputs.
-For example, using repetitive search terms or product IDs may not accurately simulate user patterns.
+Testing with unrealistic or static data can lead to misleading results because the application may behave differently with real-world data inputs.
+For example, using repetitive search terms, product IDs, or user accounts may not accurately simulate user patterns.
 Instead, create test datasets that mirror actual user behavior, using diverse data that represents how people interact with your site.

-Realistic data provides a better measure of your application’s performance and can reveal issues that only emerge with genuine user activity.
+Realistic data provides a better measure of your application’s performance and can reveal issues that only emerge with genuine user activity, such as slow search results, inventory conflicts, session problems, or database contention.

 9. Test and Refine in Stages